cagill3/liftoff-assignments/P2-Project_Outline/README.md

   - For HTML/CSS designs

 Javascript
-  - To make views dynamic
+  - For making views dynamic

 React
-  - To build user interface
+  - For building user interfaces

 MySQL
   - For data storage